isc-projects/stork/doc/man/stork-server.8.rst

 ``verify-ca``
-  use secure communication and verify the server's identity by checking it against the root certificate stored on the Stork server machine.
+  use secure communication and verify the server's identity by checking it against the root certificate stored on the Stork Server machine.

 ``verify-full``
   use secure communication, verify the server's identity against the root